AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 **Important tip**
 If you want to use  MarketPhases (also Pro and Advanced version) indicator in conjunction with the scanner, the following settings are required:

-- Charging position:
+- Chart settings:
   - Bars count
   - Time frame

-- Column Setting Scanner:
+- Scanner column settings:
   - Bars required
   - Time frame